renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Improve the human side

-You're done with the _technical_ side.
+You are done with the _technical_ side.
 Now comes the harder part, fixing the _human_ side.
 There are probably a number of reasons why the project got this badly out of date.